Submissions

 > Figures when they are LINE DRAWINGS

-Authors may provide charts as Excel graphics copied into the manuscript or as WORD charts.
-Charts should not be supplied as TIFF files.
+Provide charts as Excel graphics copied into the manuscript or as WORD charts.
+Charts should not be supplied as graphic files.
 The data presented in the charts must include error bars.
-The chart should be 2D in black and white with bars striped horizontally or diagonally.
+The chart should be 2D in white and black, or bars striped horizontally or diagonally.
 Ensure the labeling of variables on the X and Y axes in the graphs, and that it conforms to the used unit format.
 Ensure consistency between the text and details in the figures (abbreviations, group names, treatment names, units of measurement).

 > Figures when they are IMAGES or contain images IN COMPOSITE FIGURES

-Figure illustrations must be embedded in the manuscript according to the list of figure legends and must also be uploaded as TIFF.
-If a composite figure consists of different panels labeled A, B, etc. (consisting of micrographs, line drawings, and diagrams), it must be uploaded as ONE TIFF file.
+Figure illustrations must be embedded in the manuscript according to the list of figure legends.
+If a composite figure consists of panels labeled A, B, etc. consisting of micrographs, it must be uploaded as ONE TIFF file.

 SUPPLEMENTARY MATERIAL